Hide (musician): 1987–1997: X Japan

-Hide joined X in February 1987, becoming the band's lead guitarist and occasional songwriter.
-X released their first album Vanishing Vision through drummer Yoshiki's own Extasy Records on April 14, 1988, and toured extensively in support of the record.
-They would become one of the first Japanese acts to achieve mainstream success while on an independent label, and were later widely credited as one of the pioneers of visual kei.
+Hide joined X in February 1987, becoming the lead guitarist and occasional songwriter.
+X released their first album, Vanishing Vision, through drummer Yoshiki's own Extasy Records on April 14, 1988, and toured extensively in support of the record.
+They became one of the first Japanese acts to achieve mainstream success on an independent label, and were later widely credited as one of the pioneers of visual kei.

 X's major label debut album, Blue Blood, was released on April 21, 1989, and debuted at number six on the Oricon chart.
 Its success earned the band the "Grand Prix New Artist of the Year" award at the 4th annual Japan Gold Disc Awards in 1990.
 Their third album Jealousy was released on July 1, 1991, and debuted at number one, selling over 600,000 copies.
 It was later certified million by the RIAJ.

 Shortly after the release of Art of Life, which also topped the Oricon, the members of X Japan took a break, to start solo projects.
 Around that time, the group also dropped most of its original visual kei aesthetics, except Hide who would still perform in wildly colorful outfits and with his trademark red, later pink, hair.
 Dahlia, which would become the band's final album to date, was released on November 4, 1996, and once again, it reached the number one spot.
 In September 1997 it was announced that X Japan would disband, they performed their farewell show, aptly titled "The Last Live", at the Tokyo Dome on December 31, 1997.